openzim/maps/README.md

-# maps2zim-poc
+# maps2zim
-PoC on having a ZIM with maps inside
+Create a ZIM with a map from [OpenStreetMap](https://www.openstreetmap.org/) inside.

 ## Prerequisites